microsoft/responsible-ai-workshop/trustworthy-ai-lifecycle/README.md

 This mistrust is quite normal and comes mainly from the fact that we do not know to what extent, and to what degree, we can trust this technology.
 The fields of autonomous cars or medical diagnostics are unforgiving fields where there is no room for error.

-The [MITRE Adversarial Threat Landscape for Artificial-Intelligence Systems (ATLAS™)](https://atlas.mitre.org/) framework lists a number of attacks that can be implemented against a ML model.
+The [MITRE Adversarial Threat Landscape for Artificial-Intelligence Systems (ATLAS™)](https://atlas.mitre.org/) framework lists a number of attacks that can be implemented against a Machine Learning (ML) model.

 Among them, adversarial attacks (and perturbations) are a growing concern in the field of Machine Learning (ML).
 As an illustration, you will find, in this repository, an [implementation of an adversarial attack againt a ML model](https://github.com/microsoft/responsible-ai-workshop/blob/main/nongen-ai-tooling-tutorials/hands-on-tutorials/adverserial_attacks_counterfit/adverserial_attacks_counterfit.ipynb) executed against a computer vision model using [Counterfit](https://github.com/Azure/counterfit), i.e., a tool specially designed to carry out these types of attacks.

-In addition to this demonstration, the guide [Framing a (more) Trustworthy AI Lifecycle for your AI-powered solutions](https://github.com/microsoft/responsible-ai-workshop/blob/main/trustworthy-ai-lifecycle/docs/framing-trustworthy-ai-lifecycle.docx) goes into more details about how the attack works and addresses the question of how to build trust in a ML-based project and the related development lifecycle.
+In addition to this demonstration, the guide [Framing a (more) trustworthy AI Lifecycle for your AI-powered solutions](https://github.com/microsoft/responsible-ai-workshop/blob/main/trustworthy-ai-lifecycle/docs/framing-trustworthy-ai-lifecycle.docx) goes into more details about how the attack works and addresses the question of how to build trust in a ML-based project and the related development lifecycle.

 The learning objectives of this guide are to help moving towards a (more) reliable AI lifecycle in order to gradually strengthen the trust we can have in this technology and therefore facilitate its adoption in contexts where it would have a great responsibility.